 The winery is located in Chiles Valley (a small valley east of the main Napa Valley floor); their dirt driveway site right off of Lower Chiles Valley.
 The roads in this part of Napa County typically have very few cars on them.
 When we need a short break from traffic and the city we come to this part of Napa for a few hours – just to enjoy a relaxing country drive.

 The winery site was originally a working ranch dating from the 1950’s created for raising thoroughbred racehorses.
 A number of horses still live on the property as well as vineyards, a small winery and a lovely South Western style Bed & Breakfast complete with a pool and a tennis court.
 If you stay here there are lots of things to keep you busy.
 There is plenty of bird watching (35 different species have been identified on the property), hiking or if the weather is decent, just sit around the pool relaxing and read a good book.
 Or if you happen to be here for harvest, Jim and Susan might even put you to work!

 Susan is the winemaker and Jim runs the day to day operations; he was a former horse racer who grew up in Hollywood and was in the film industry for many years.
-In addition he worked with a trainer that was part of famed racing horse Seabiscuit’s team and when this trainer died, Jim inherited a number of Seabiscuit’s riding items (saddle, helmet, twitch and whip), which are now on display at their Bed & Breakfast.
+In addition he worked with a trainer that was part of famed racing horse Seabiscuit’s team.
+When this trainer died, Jim inherited a number of Seabiscuit’s riding items (saddle, helmet, twitch and whip), which are now on display at their Bed & Breakfast.

-Rustridge in conjunction with Napa Valley Adventure Tours mow offers mountain bike tours for 6-10 people per outing.
+Rustridge in conjunction with Napa Valley Adventure Tours now offers mountain bike tours for 6-10 people per outing.
 The ride takes place on the ranch, typically in the morning and then returns to the winery for lunch combined with wine tasting.
 For more information and to make reservations visit: www.napavalleyadventuretours.com